okanberhoglu/InformationSharingWebsiteApi/README.md

 * Lombok

 ## About The Project
 This project aims that people to publish articles about what they know to inform other people.
+And this project is just backend, provides RESTful interface.
 The project is prepared with layered architecture.

 ## Layers
 * **Entities**: